A Gaysian’s Guide to the John Muir Trail

 The John Muir Trail traverses through a land of pristine alpine lakes, lush forests, and high elevation mountain passes.
 Each day, I was either ascending a mountain pass, descending from its summit, or preparing my body for a steep ascent.
 The constant ascending and descending pushed my body to its physical limits.
 The JMT was the most challenging and rewarding hike I’ve done to date.
 Based on my experience, here are some key things to expect while you’re on trail.

-• Even if you venture out by yourself, you will not be alone.
+Even if you venture out by yourself, you will not be alone.
 The JMT is one of the most popular hiking trails in the world.
 If you hike during the regular season (June - September), you will have no problem meeting people on trail.
-You will encounter hikers who are attempting the JMT and the Pacific Crest Trail.
-You will also encounter hikers who are doing day hikes in the Sierra Nevada and/or segments of the PCT/JMT.
-For my first attempt, I was on trail for most of September and I encountered other hikers everyday.
-I met hikers from various states, Japan, Italy, Czech Republic, and even Tasmania!
+You will encounter hikers who are attempting the JMT, Pacific Crest Trail, day hikes in the Sierra Nevada, or multi-day segments of the PCT/JMT.
+During my first attempt, I was on trail for most of September and I encountered other hikers everyday.
+I met hikers from various states and countries including Japan, Italy, Czech Republic, and even Tasmania!

-• If you are looking for more seclusion, I recommend hiking in late-September to mid-October.
+If you are looking for more seclusion, I recommend hiking in late-September to mid-October.
 I returned to the JMT on October 23rd to hike a 60-mile segment that I was unable to complete on my first attempt.
-During this trip, I hardly encountered other hikers.
-There was a three day stretch where I only encountered two hikers the entire time!
-When hiking in the late season, it is important to know that all resupply options along the trail (Red’s Meadow, VVR, etc.) typically close by mid-to-late September, so you will have to be entirely self-sufficient for the duration of your hike.
+During this trip, there were very few hikers on the trail.
+There was a three day stretch in which I encountered two hikers the entire time!
+When hiking in the late season, it is important to note that all resupply options along the trail (Red’s Meadow, VVR, etc.) typically close by mid-to-late September, so you will have to be entirely self-sufficient for the full duration of your hike.

-• The Sierra Nevada wilderness is as off-grid as you can get.
+The Sierra Nevada wilderness is as off-grid as you can get.
 There are large sections of the trail with no cell service and absolutely no amenities.
-It’s just you and Mother Earth.
-There are some points where you will be so deep in the wilderness that the nearest town will be several strenuous hiking days away.
+It will just be you and Mother Earth.
+There are some points on the JMT where you will be so deep in the wilderness that reaching the nearest town will require several days of strenuous hiking.
 It is important that you are physically and mentally prepared for this journey.
 The JMT will push you to your limits.

-• Be prepared to experience awe-inspiring scenery that will completely blow you away.
+Be prepared to experience awe-inspiring scenery that will completely blow you away.
 I began the JMT with high expectations.
 As an avid hiker who has summited several 14ers in the Eastern Sierra, I have experienced the beauty of the Sierra Nevada several times.
-Despite this, I was still blown away by the majestic scenery that I saw as I went deeper into the Sierra Nevada wilderness than I ever have before.
+Despite my previous experiences, I was still blown away by the majestic scenery that I saw as I went deeper into the Sierra Nevada wilderness than I ever had before.
 I was walking through the scenery that I had only previously seen in pictures and magazines and it was an extraordinary experience.

 Thousand Island Lake along the John Muir Trail